Phono Pre-amp Design Theory

 About fifteen years ago I checked the RIAA equalisation in 7 published phono pre-amps, and found that only 2 had anywhere near the correct component values.
 Hopefully this was just bad luck and was an unrepresentative sample, but I have seen at least one expensive pre-amp measured by Stereophile with surprising levels of frequency response error.
 The point of mentioning this is to suggest that just copying a published design is no guarantee of accuracy, and it is better to calculate components starting from the required RIAA time-constants.
 The calculation gets more difficult the more time-constants we try to include in a single network.

-Although I don't plan to use this circuit for the current design I have, for completeness, done a calculation for three time-constants, which is not too difficult.
-The example shown next uses an inverting 'virtual earth' configuration.
+The example shown next uses an inverting 'virtual earth' configuration, and for this the network has 3 time-constants, which is not too difficult to calculate.
+(The non-inverting version with 4 time-constants has now been added, see the link at the end of this section).
 The noise penalty mentioned earlier for this circuit can be overcome by using a buffer stage at the input, which allows the inverting stage input resistor to be reduced, e.g. to under 1k, with consequently lower noise contribution.

 Note that there is another variation on this equalisation network, with R1 connected in parallel with C1 instead of across both capacitors.
 This will lead to different component values.
 I have always used the version shown here, but if correctly calculated they should be interchangeable.